About Miles MacFarlane

 TECHNOLOGY

 As a child, I was fortunate to have a friend very involved with computers so my technology exposure began around 1977-8 with the Commodore PET and an opportunity to visit the University of Manitoba to use the punch card mainframe to do my grade 5 math homework.
 In the '80s our television was connected to the Odyssey II and VIC 20; the late 80s Mac computers at University freed me from typewriter ribbons and correction fluid.
 Finally I purchased my own Mac LCII in 1991 when I took my first teaching job.
+Today we have a variety of mobile devices at home, a laptop, and a Raspberry Pi to experiment with.

 TEACHING AND TECHNOLOGY